rlucas11/panelCodeR/README.md

 ![Diagram of STARTS Model](images/startsTransparent.png)

 > [!CAUTION]
-> This package is under development and changes frequently. **You should check the model code that is generated to make sure it is what you want!**
+> This package is under development and changes frequently.
+It is likely that the naming of functions will change substantially in future versions!  **You should also check the model code that is generated to make sure it is what you want!**

 ## Updates!